Thursday, July 27, 2023

 Old Talbott Tavern

-NEARBY DISTILLERIES: Willett, Preservation, Heaven Hill, Bardstown Bourbon, Lux Row
+Nearby distilleries: Willett, Preservation, Heaven Hill, Bardstown Bourbon, Lux Row

 The oldest bar in Kentucky has been serving customers since the 1700s, when it was operated as an early stagecoach stop.
 These days, patrons can choose from among 200 bourbons, enjoy live music on the weekends, and enjoy lunch and dinner menus.
 In the stagecoach tradition, there are also six rooms available for overnight stays.